ucr-hpcc/bc_galaxy/README.md

 ## Developer Notes

-- See the inline comments on PR https://github.com/OSC/bc_osc_galaxy/pull/7 for more information.
-The main PR topic description was copied below.
 - In order to allow remote user authentication to work for Galaxy instances launched via OnDemand, the source file for remote user authentication (`remoteuser.py`) was modified to include custom code developed by UCR HPCC.
 The installation script takes care of replacing the source file the modified file.
+For more information regarding the changes done to `remoteuser.py`, please refer to the following [section](#authentication)
 - Other custom scripts and configuration files were developed to allow for a user to submit jobs via slurm and access the environment module system.
-These scripts and configuration files don't modify existing Galaxy code, instead they interface with existing Galaxy systems intended for modification by system administrators
+These scripts and configuration files don't modify existing Galaxy code, instead they interface with existing Galaxy systems intended for modification by system administrators.
+These custom scripts are `custom_destinations.py`, `custom_tool_form_utils.py`, and `static/welcome.html`.
+- Custom webhook was developed to allow users to set job options for jobs submitted via slurm.
+The webhook is only active when a user launches a Galaxy session with the selected runner set as cluster.
+Currently the options set via this webhook are saved to a Galaxy user's sqlite database, allowing for the options to be used when queuing jobs via Galaxy.
+The configuration files and scripts for the webhook can be found under `custom-scripts/slurm/`

 ### Overview
 Galaxy interface app runs on UCR HPC systems.
 The users can install, manage and run tools and workflows.